The Power of Power According to the Book of Ruth

 It seems the pendulum that favored men for millennia has swung in favor of women…

-Much is made about the initial encounter between Ruth and Boaz in Boaz’s barley field.
+Much is made about the initial encounter in the Book of Ruth between Ruth and Boaz in Boaz’s barley field.
 Without question this meeting is the pivotal moment in the story.
 But no one could know ahead of time that things will turn out well.
 Good stories have tension.
 One of the key questions posed by the presence of Boaz is, how will this impressive man use his power and privilege?

 For starters, the enormous social and cultural disparity between them could not be more pronounced.
 They are polar opposites.
 He holds all the advantages.
 The disadvantages belong to Ruth.
 Throughout human history and right up to the present, the differences between them are the makings of some of the most horrific violations of human rights.
 Only consider the explosive combinations: male and female, rich and poor, young and old, Jew and gentile, native born and immigrant, powerful and powerless, valued and discarded.
 Anyone watching this nitroglycerin mixture would be expecting something terrible to happen.
 Especially when her request implies criticism of how he’s managing his field.